Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Shortly after a sharp left-hand bend turn right onto a signposted footpath.
 At first this is a narrow enclosed path but later it broadens into a pleasant tree-lined path alongside the river.
 Eventually it swings left and goes past a pub's beer garden to the B2162 (Benover Road).
 Turn right onto the road and go past The George to the road junction with the B2010.

-Keep ahead at this junction and retrace your outward route back to the River Medway at Twyford Bridge: along the road for a further 200m and then across Yalding Lees.
-For the suggested tea place on Teapot Island, follow the path through a tunnel under the B2162 and briefly alongside the River Teise, then cross this tributary on a footbridge to reach the café.
+Keep ahead at this junction and retrace your outward route back towards Twyford Bridge: along the road for a further 200m and then across Yalding Lees.
+For the suggested tea place on Teapot Island fork right as you approach the B2162 to go under it through a tunnel.
+Keep ahead along the right-hand edge of a field to the corner and cross the River Teise on a footbridge to reach the café.

 If you want to extend the walk by continuing along the MVW to Wateringbury station, go to §11.

 From Teapot Island cross the weir towards the Boathouse pub.
-The suggested route to the station via Yalding Fen (which can be slightly awkward in places) starts along the private road at the back of the pub, which is accessed from the B2162 via a drawbridge across the canal.
+A straightforward route to the station would be to follow the B2162 alongside the canal, but if you are not pressed for time the more adventurous (but slightly awkward) route via Yalding Fen is suggested.
+This starts along the private road at the back of the pub, which is accessed from the B2162 via a drawbridge across the canal.

 For a longer exploration of this small wildlife area you could turn left instead, following the nature trail shown on the information panel.
-The outward route along a boardwalk through a meadow is obvious but the continuation of the loop back to the public footpath is less clear, with few waymarkers.
+The outward route on a boardwalk through a meadow is obvious but the continuation back to the public footpath is less clear, with few waymarkers.

 On the far side of the pond the public footpath straightens out to head W again.
 Keep ahead at path crossings, eventually passing another pond on the right and going up a short slope to the railway line.
 Go over a stile and cross the tracks carefully (with Yalding station visible off to the right, 500m away).
 Follow the path down to the right and over another stile.